mei-friend/mei-friend.github.io/_docs/basic/import-export.md

 ## Supported file types for import

 mei-friend is able to open a variety of music encoding formats.
 If not MEI, it will convert on the fly to MEI using Verovio. mei-friend will attempt to guess your file type from its content, regardless of file extension.
-Only for ABC (".abc") and compressed musicXML (".mxl") files are guessed by their file extension.
+Only ABC (".abc") and compressed musicXML (".mxl") files are guessed by their file extension.

 Supported formats (through Verovio):
 * [MEI](https://en.wikipedia.org/wiki/Music_Encoding_Initiative){:target="_blank"}